grafana/grafana/docs/sources/alerting/fundamentals/notifications/_index.md

 ## Architecture

-Grafana Alerting is inspired by the Prometheus model for designing alerting systems.
+Grafana Alerting is based on the Prometheus model for designing alerting systems.
 Its architecture decouples the alert generator from the alert notification manager (known as the Alertmanager) to enhance scalability and performance.

 {{< figure src="/media/docs/alerting/alerting-alertmanager-architecture.png" max-width="750px" alt="A diagram with the alert generator and alert manager architecture" >}}